 Visiting Banff in February?
 Here’s All You NEED to Know

-If you plan on visiting Banff in February, don’t come with shorts and a T-shirt in the suitcase.
-Banff in February is a wonderful, but chilly time to visit.
+If you plan on visiting Banff in February, don’t arrive with shorts and a T-shirt in the suitcase.
+February is a wonderful, but chilly time to visit.
 So not everyone may think it’s the best time to visit Banff, however we are firm believers that there are no bad times to visit Banff – as long as you are prepared!

 This is Alberta, after all, and Alberta winters can be brutal.
 If you visit, you’ll quickly be reminded of that in February.
-Don’t worry, there are so many wonderful things to do in Banff in February!
-From visiting Lake Louise, to skiing at Lake Louise, to hitting up a hot chocolate bar, and dressing in a cozy sweater here is all you need to know before you visit Banff in February.
+Don’t worry though, there are so many wonderful things to do in Banff in February!
+From visiting Lake Louise, to skiing at Lake Louise, to hitting up a hot chocolate bar, and dressing in a cozy sweater here is all you need to know before you visit the Canadian Rockies in February.

 Things to Know Before Visiting Banff in February

-Nights in February are still super cold, with temperatures hovering at -12°C or even lower.
+February nights are still super cold, with temperatures hovering at -12°C or even lower.
 This means that February in Banff is the perfect time to book a Banff cabin and sit around a cozy fireside with a hot chocolate.
-Snowfall in February is a little unpredictable.
+Snowfall is a little unpredictable.
 Some winters, it’s heavy and can provide epic powder days, while other Februarys have seen little snowfall.

 How Much Does It Snow in February?

-However head up towards Lake Louise and the Icefields Parkway for more snow – on average about 15 cm per week.
-I must reiterate to come to Banff with a good pair of snow boots and an even better winter jacket, or you’ll be doing a little shopping on Banff Avenue.
+You can, head up towards Lake Louise and the Icefields Parkway for more snow—on average, about 15 cm per week.
+I must reiterate that you should come to Banff with a good pair of snow boots and an even better winter jacket, or you’ll be doing a little shopping on Banff Avenue.
 I prefer Sorels and a down parka most days.

 The festivals in Banff start to wind down in February, but if you’re visiting at the beginning of the month you’ll be able to enjoy the end of Banff Snowdays.